G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring-Part-Three.md

    - View mode toggle functionality

 This approach allows us to reduce the size and complexity of SceneComponent while preserving the existing architecture and component relationships.
 It creates a clear boundary between the scene card management and the video player functionality.

+## Current Implementation Status

+### Progress to Date (April 2024)

+We are currently in the first phase of the refactoring, focused on extracting the VideoPlayer component from the main SceneComponent.

+#### Completed Tasks:
+- ✅ Created a detailed refactoring plan with clear boundaries for each component
+- ✅ Identified all video-related state variables and functions to extract
+- ✅ Ensured test suite is stable and reliable for validating changes
+- ✅ Set up feature flag infrastructure for toggling new implementation

+#### In Progress:
+- 🔄 Creating the SceneVideoPlayerWrapper component
+- 🔄 Moving video-related state from SceneComponent to the wrapper
+- 🔄 Establishing prop interfaces between components

+#### Next Steps:
+1. Complete the extraction of video-related event handlers
+2. Implement the rendering logic in the new wrapper component
+3. Hook up the feature flag to toggle between implementations
+4. Test the new implementation with various media types
+5. Validate that all existing functionality works as expected
+6. Once validated, move on to the TextEditor component extraction

+### Implementation Challenges

+During implementation, we've identified a few specific challenges that need careful handling:

+1. **State Synchronization**: Ensuring media playback state remains synchronized between components
+2. **Event Bubbling**: Managing event propagation correctly between nested components
+3. **Conditional Rendering**: Handling the transition between compact and expanded view modes
+4. **Performance Optimization**: Preventing unnecessary re-renders in the new component structure

+### Validation Strategy

+To ensure our refactoring doesn't break existing functionality:

+1. We will implement comprehensive visual regression testing
+2. Each extracted component will undergo isolated testing before integration
+3. We'll use side-by-side comparison with feature flags to validate behavior
+4. The complete test suite must pass with both old and new implementations

+The VideoPlayer extraction serves as our test case for the overall refactoring approach.
+Once completed successfully, we'll apply the same patterns to extract the remaining components (TextEditor and VoiceOverControls) before finally refactoring the SceneCard container.